odradev/awesome-zero-knowledge/README.md

 * [ZKDocs](https://www.zkdocs.com/) - page with documents explaining zero-knowledge protocols or security of ZKPs.
 * [Zero Knowledge Proofs and ZK-Rollups: Everything You Need to Know](https://www.coingecko.com/learn/zero-knowledge-proofs-and-zk-rollups) - guide to Zero Knowledge Proofs by Coingecko.
 * [What are zero-knowledge proofs?](https://ethereum.org/en/zero-knowledge-proofs/) - post explaining ZKPs from Ethereum blog.
+* [What the heck is a Zero-Knowledge Proof, anyway?](https://www.zkcamp.xyz/blog/what-is-a-zkp-anyway) - a simple explanation of the topic by Preethi Kasireddy.
+* [What Are ZK-Rollups and Optimistic Rollups?](https://www.altcoinbuzz.io/reviews/crypto-education/what-are-zk-rollups-and-optimistic-rollups/) - article by Lawrence Mike Woriji from February 2023.

 ### Tutorials
 * [Zero Knowledge on Casper](https://odra.dev/blog/casper-zk-risc0) - implementing ZK on Casper using risc0.